 - They have achieved an intermediate (or above) level of research knowledge and skills,* and are ready for an in-depth learning experience.

 - They have identified a course offered at SLIG 2025 that meets their ongoing educational objectives.

 What the scholarship includes:

-Applicants are asked to submit the following via email to the SLIG Director:
+Applicants are asked to submit the following using the form provided below (available January 1, 2024):